Wouldn’t it be great if you didn’t buy shit you don’t need? We’re all guilty of it to some varying degree.

 - Money Gives You Options, Extra Stuff Limits You – Your mindset regarding unnecessary shit should be one of “it limits me.”
 The extra stuff in your life is requiring space, creating clutter, and will need to be dealt with in the future.
 On the flip side, if you save/invest the money you would have spent on shit you don’t need, you can use that money for financial security and other opportunities in life.

-- Cash Only – A whole lot the people buy the bulk of the shit they don’t need on credit cards or using financing.
+- Cash Only – A whole lot of people buy the bulk of the shit they don’t need on credit cards or using financing.
 Using debt is a psychological trick that makes us spend more than we would if using cash.
 Make a commitment to a debt free life, and it will naturally force you to buy less shit.

 - Stop Caring What Other People Think – The people around you care less about your life than you would imagine.
 So next time you are buying something just because of a concern about the way others perceive you, stop and reconsider.